ValeriaMalin/IBM_Capstone_Project_SpaceX_Falcon9/README.md

 # IBM_Capstone_Project_SpaceX_Falcon9
-The project was performed by Valeria together with IBM Course - Applied Data Science Capstone
+The project was performed by Valeria together with IBM Course - Applied Data Science Capstone ...The work on a project is still on going....

 Project Descrption: The commercial space age is here, companies are making space travel affordable for everyone.
 Virgin Galactic is providing suborbital spaceflights.
 Lab is a small satellite provider.